samestrin/qwen-prompts/README.md

 For detailed version history, feature updates, and breaking changes, see [CHANGELOG.md](CHANGELOG.md).

-## Support
+## Find This Useful?

-If you find these prompts helpful, consider supporting the project:
+If you find `qwen-prompts` useful, please consider starring the repository and supporting the project:

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-%F0%9F%98%83-yellow.svg)](https://buymeacoffee.com/samestrin)